HN721/fgo24-Tickitz/README.md

-# Ticketz — Movie Booking App
+# Movxtar — Movie Booking App

-Ticketz is a modern movie ticket booking app built using React and Tailwind CSS.
+Movxtar is a modern movie ticket booking app built using React and Tailwind CSS.
 The app allows users to view movie listings, movie details, and book tickets in real-time.
 Global state is managed using useContext for efficiency and ease of cross-component data management.

 ## Preview